neogeographica/singleplayer_scripts/browser_integration/README.md

 There are five steps in the browser integration process.
 Those steps are numbered and called out below, with some other context and discussion around them.

-**Note:** Currently there are two versions of the extension available here: one in the "chrome_extension" folder, and one in the "chrome_extension_manifest_v3" folder. **The version in the "chrome_extension" folder is the current stable version, and it's the one you should currently use.** So the directions below will assume that.
+**Note:** Currently there are two versions of the extension available here: one in the "chrome_extension" folder, and one in the "chrome_extension_old" folder. **The version in the "chrome_extension" folder is the current stable version, and it's the one you should currently use.
+It works in Chrome version 110.0.5469.0 or later.** So the directions below will assume that.

-The version in the "chrome_extension_manifest_v3" folder is an in-development version to handle extension changes in future versions of the Chrome browser.
-It works in Chrome version 110.0.5469.0 or later.
-Google's roadmap will require using this version in June 2023, so at some point before then I'll switch to having this one be the stable default version.
-For now though it's probably only for the really curious web developer to look at.
+The version in the "chrome_extension_old" folder is the older "Manifest V2" implementation.
+At some point, Chrome may remove support for this kind of extension...
+"Manifest V3" is their way forward.
+For now though I'm leaving this older version in the repo just in case someone needs/wants it, since it does still work (as of writing this in May 2023).

 ## Prerequisites